KDE/digikam-doc/setup_application/metadata_settings.rst

     - **Face Tags (including face areas**: will store the-face tag paths and the rectangles corresponding to the zones around faces.
 Usually this information is stored in XMP.
     - **Geolocation information (GPS)**: will store the map-world position of the contents.
 Usually this information are stored in Exif and XMP.

+The options available in the **Reading and Writing Metadata** section are listed below:

+    - **Delegate to ExifTool backend all operations to write metadata to files** allows to write metadata to files with ExifTool backend instead Exiv2.
+This will slowdown a little bit the synchronization of files metadata with database.
+    - **Write metadata to DNG files** allows to delegate to ExifTool all operations to write metadata into DNG files.
+    - **If possible write metadata to RAW files** allows to delegate to ExifTool all operations to write metadata into RAW files.
+This feature is disabled by default.

+See also the ExifTool backend configuration from the :ref:`Metadata Behavior <metadata_exiftool>` section of this manual.

 .. note::

     If the **Lazy Synchronization** option is turned on, digiKam will only write metadata when user clicks on the **Apply Pending Changes To Metadata** icon in the status bar or when application is shutdown.